ISonets/BI_2020_metagenomics_project/python_scripts/README.md

 $ python3 Script_for_search_metagenomes.py -h
 usage: Script_for_search_metagenomes.py [-h] --output OUTPUT

-Search all metagenome in the NCBI database and return the result table.
+Search all metagenomes in the NCBI database and return the result table.

 optional arguments:
   -h, --help            show this help message and exit